Fairmandering: A column generation heuristic for fairness-optimized political districting: Proof of Theorem

 \section{Proof of Theorem}

 \begin{thm} Consider a set of blocks $B$ to be partitioned into $k$ districts.
-For a sample tree with root node $(B, k)$ and with nodes corresponding to distinct partitions, where there is constant sample with $w$ and arbitrary split sizes $z' \in [2, z]$, the tree admits $P(B, k)$ total distinct partitions where
+For a sample tree with root node $(B, k)$ and with nodes corresponding to distinct partitions, with constant sample width $w$, and arbitrary split sizes $z' \in [2, z]$, the tree admits $P(B, k)$ total distinct partitions where

 \end{thm}

 \begin{@proof} Consider an arbitrary node in the tree corresponding to a region $R$ to be divided into $s$ districts; we create $w$ distinct partitions of $R$, generating subregions $R_{ij}$ with capacity for $s_{ij}$ districts for $i = 1, \dots, w, \ j = 1, \dots, z(i)$, where $z(i)$ gives the split size for partition $i$ and $\sum_{j=1}^{z(i)} s_{ij} = s$.
 This yields the recursive formula for the number of distinct partitions of $R$ into $s$ districts